Contact 911 for emergencies related to increased creek flows.

 - Irrigation Ditch Headgate Reconstruction

 - Rain Gauge Project

 James & Little James Creeks Design & Construction:

-- Construction is expected to begin in March 2017.
+- Construction is expected to begin in mid-May 2017.

 - More information here.